meteor/vue-tutorial/tutorial/simple-todos/08-methods.md

 ## 8.1: Disable Quick Prototyping

-Every newly created Meteor project has the `insecure` package installed by default.
+Some newly created Meteor project has the `insecure` package installed by default.
+In our case, we added it in the beginning of the tutorial, and now we need to remove it.

 This package allows us to edit the database from the client as we said above, which is useful for quick prototyping.